Small Tamagawa numbers of elliptic curves with isogenies or torsion: A more general consideration

 In this section, using a result on almost prime values of polynomials, we prove Theorem \ref{generalthm}.
 We then present some improvements of the bound given by Theorem \ref{generalthm} when the discriminant is of special form.

 Throughout this section, for any integer $k$ we will denote by $v_p(k)$ the $p$-adic valuation of $k$.
-Recall also that if $F(x)$ is an irreducible polynomial with integer coefficients, then we write $\rho_F(p)$ for the number of solutions of the congruence In what follows we will denote by $P_s$ the set of all natural numbers that have at most $s$ prime factors.
-Thus for $n\in \mathbb{N}$ we have that $n \in P_s$ if and $\Omega(n) \leq s$, where $\Omega(n)$ is the total number of primes in the prime factorization of $n$.
+Recall also that if $F(x)$ is a polynomial with integer coefficients, then we write $\rho_F(p)$ for the number of solutions of the congruence In what follows we will denote by $P_s$ the set of all natural numbers that have at most $s$ prime factors.
+Thus for $n\in \mathbb{N}$ we have that $n \in P_s$ if and only if $\Omega(n) \leq s$, where $\Omega(n)$ is the total number of prime factors of $n$ (counted with multiplicity).

 The following theorem is an immediate corollary of \cite[Theorem 10.4]{sievemethodsbook}. \begin{theorem} Let $F_1(x), F_2(x),...,F_g(x) $ be distinct irreducible polynomials with integral coefficients and write $F(x)=F_1(x)F_2(x) \cdots F_g(x)$ for their product.
 Assume that $\rho_F(p)<p$ for every prime $p$.
 Then there exists a positive integer $s$ that can be explicitly computed and depends on $F$ such that there exist infinitely many $n \in \mathbb{N}$ with $F(n) \in P_s$. \end{theorem}